Wilhelm Marstrand: Career development

 Marstrand returned to Denmark at the end of 1841, stopping in Munich and Paris on the way.
-In Denmark he strove to bring back that which he learned in Italy, and allow it to develop in his home culture.
+In Denmark he strove to bring back that which he learned in Italy and allow it to develop in his home culture.

 He became a member of the art Academy on 19 June 1843, after submitting the painting "Erasmus Montanus" as his admissions piece.
 He became a professor at the Academy in 1848.
 He endeavored to let his students evolve according to their own skills and interests.
 Among these were the two most renowned Skagen painters Peder Severin Krøyer and Michael Ancher, as well as Carl Bloch and Kristian Zahrtmann.

-Marstrand continued to travel regularly around Europe throughout his life, to (London, Vienna, Belgium, but especially to Italy and Rome), at times in the company of such fellow artists such as P. C. Skovgaard and Johan Adolph Kittendorff, or of art historian and critic Niels Lauritz Høyen.
+Marstrand continued to travel regularly around Europe throughout his life, specifically to London, Vienna, Belgium, but especially to Italy and Rome, at times in the company of such fellow artists such as P. C. Skovgaard and Johan Adolph Kittendorff, or of art historian and critic Niels Lauritz Høyen.

 Marstrand also continued to apply inspiration from Italy in his paintings.
-He now supplied it with themes from literature and the theatre, portraying scenes from Don Quixote by Cervantes, as well as from Erasmus Montanus, or other plays by Ludvig Holberg.
+He now supplied it with themes from literature and the theatre, portraying scenes from Don Quixote by Cervantes, as well as from Erasmus Montanus and other plays by Ludvig Holberg.
 Holberg's works would in fact provide Marstrand with an endless stream of inspiration.
 He also continued to paint genre paintings, and to make sketches, caricatures, and drawings, capturing the spirit of his time with gentle or more biting satire.

-On 8 June 1850, Marstrand married Margrethe Christine Weidemann, with whom he was to have five children.
+On 8 June 1850, Marstrand married Margrethe Christine Weidemann, with whom he had five children.
 His family became yet a new source for his art.
-There are similarities in his portraits with children to those made by Constantin Hansen, a contemporary, friend, and also student of Eckersberg.
+There are similarities in his portraits with children to those made by Constantin Hansen, a contemporary, friend, and student of Eckersberg.